daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 ### Images

-#### Screen reader users should be able to read and navigate within image descriptions.
+#### Screen reader users must be able to read and navigate within image descriptions.

+Priority: Must-have

 User Story: [Simona](https://daisy.github.io/reading-apps-ux-reqs/use-cases/#simona)

 Source: [reading-310 : Image alternate text reading](https://www.epubtest.org/test-books/non-visual-reading/2.0.0/reading-310)

-#### Read aloud users should have the option to hear image descriptions.
+#### Read aloud users must have the option to hear image descriptions.

+Priority: Must-have

 Source: [ReadAloud-350 : Image alternate text reading](https://www.epubtest.org/test-books/read-aloud/2.0.0/ReadAloud-350)

 ### Tables

-#### Screen reader/assistive technology users should be able to navigate between the cells, rows and columns in a table
+#### Screen reader/assistive technology users must be able to navigate between the cells, rows and columns in a table

+Priority: Must-have

 Source: [reading-610 : Navigate between the cells, rows and columns in the table](https://www.epubtest.org/test-books/non-visual-reading/2.0.0/reading-610)

 ### Links and Footnotes

-#### Users should be able to navigate between internal hyperlinks.
+#### Users must be able to navigate between internal hyperlinks.

+Priority: Must-have

 Source: [reading-710 : Navigate between internal hyperlinks](https://www.epubtest.org/test-books/non-visual-reading/2.0.0/reading-710)

-#### Users should be able to detect the reference to a footnote, reach the content of the footnote, read the content of the footnote and provide a mechanism to move back to the original reading position from the footnote.
+#### Users must be able to detect the reference to a footnote, reach the content of the footnote, read the content of the footnote and provide a mechanism to move back to the original reading position from the footnote.

+Priority: Must-have

 Source: [reading-420 : Footnote Reading](https://www.epubtest.org/test-books/non-visual-reading/2.0.0/reading-420)

 ### Mathematical Expressions

-#### The user should be able to read and navigate within mathematical expressions.
+#### The user must be able to read and navigate within mathematical expressions.

+[Notes for editors: - The user should be able to explore mathematical expressions that are included as MathML or LaTeX.
+This is not expected if math is included as images.]

+Priority: Must-have

 User Story: [Louis](https://daisy.github.io/reading-apps-ux-reqs/use-cases/#louis)